Surai98/PhoneBookApplication/README.md

 delete from a telephone record based on names and the corresponding phone numbers.

+This application uses some code and is inspired by https://github.com/trentshaines/PhoneBook, to be specific, the commands implementation of this code.

+In addition, I also got guidance  from this tutorial: https://itsourcecode.com/free-projects/cplusplus-projects/telephone-directory-in-c-project-with-source-code/ on the implemenation of the classes.

 Show contact Details:
 - You can see the list of the names along with their phone numbers and emails using this feature.
 - This feature shows you the contact list.
 All the contacts are shown one by one in a list.